Explosions rock Kyiv again as Russians rain fire on Ukraine

 Associated Press

-KYIV, Ukraine (AP) — Russia pounded a wide area of Ukraine on Thursday, including Kyiv, bombarding the city during a visit by the head of the United Nations in the boldest attack on the capital since Moscow’s forces retreated weeks ago.

-At least one person was killed and several were injured in the attack on Kyiv, including some who were trapped in the rubble after two buildings were hit, rescue officials said.
+Several people were wounded in the attack on Kyiv, including one who lost a leg and others who were trapped in the rubble when two buildings were hit, rescue officials said.

-The attack happened barely an hour after Ukrainian President Volodymyr Zelenskyy held a news conference with U.N.
-Secretary-General António Guterres, who said Ukraine has become “an epicenter of unbearable heartache and pain.”
-A spokesperson said Guterres and his team were safe.

-Meanwhile, explosions were reported across the country, in Polinne in the west of the country, Chernihiv near the border with Belarus, and in Fastiv, a large railway hub southwest of the capital.
-The mayor of Odesa in southern Ukraine said rockets were intercepted by air defenses.
+Meanwhile, explosions were reported across the country, in Polonne in the west, Chernihiv near the border with Belarus, and Fastiv, a large railway hub southwest of the capital.
+The mayor of Odesa, in southern Ukraine, said rockets were intercepted by air defenses.

-Ukrainian authorities also reported intense Russian fire in the Donbas — the eastern industrial heartland that the Kremlin is bent on capturing — and near Kharkiv, a northeastern city outside the Donbas that is seen as key to the offensive.

-In the ruined southern port city of Mariupol, Ukrainian fighters holed up in the steel plant that represents the last pocket of resistance said concentrated bombing overnight killed and wounded more people.
-And authorities warned that a lack of safe drinking water inside the city could lead to outbreaks of deadly diseases.
+During his nightly video address, Zelenskyy renewed his pledge to hold Russian soldiers accountable for crimes they commit and said about the 10 identified earlier Thursday: “Some of them may not, after all, live until a trial and fair punishment.
+But only for one reason: This Russian brigade has been transferred to the Kharkiv region.
+There they’ll receive retribution from our military.”

-The explosions came as Kyiv residents have been increasingly returning to the city.
+The explosions in northwestern Kyiv’s Shevchenkivsky district came as residents have been increasingly returning to the city.
 Cafes and other businesses have reopened, and a growing numbers of people have been out and about, enjoying the spring weather.
-The attack happened in the Shevchenkivsky district, in northwest Kyiv, according to the mayor.

-“I was shocked to be informed that two rockets have exploded in the city where I am,” Guterres was quoted as telling the BBC.
-“So this is a dramatic war and we absolutely need to end this war and we absolutely need to have a solution for this war.”

 Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Several journalists have been killed in the war, now in its third month.

-Note: This story was corrected to remove a reference to a man being killed in the attack on Kyiv.
-He lost a leg in the attack.